-Possession of subversive articles.
+Possession of subversive articles

-33. (1) Any person who without lawful excuse carries or has in his possession or under his control any subversive article shall be guilty of an offence: Penalty, a fine of not less than \$8,000 and imprisonment for 8 years.
-[S 10/1991]
+33. (1) Any person who without lawful excuse carries or has in his possession or under his control any subversive article is guilty of an offence and liable on conviction to imprisonment for a term not exceeding 15 years.

-(2) Any person or any office bearer of any association or any responsible member or agent of any organisation who receives any subversive article shall deliver the same without delay to a police officer; and any person, office bearer, member or agent who fails to do so, or who, unless authorised so to do by a police officer not below the rank of superintendent of police, communicate the contents of such article to any other person, or publishes or otherwise disseminates or causes to be published or otherwise disseminated the contents of any such article shall be guilty of an offence: Penalty, a fine of not less than \$8,000 and imprisonment for 8 years.
+(2) Any person or any office bearer of any association or any responsible member or agent of any organisation who receives any subversive article shall deliver the same without delay to a police officer; and any person, office bearer, member or agent who fails to do so, or who, unless authorised so to do by a police officer not below the rank of superintendent of police, communicate the contents of such article to any other person, or publishes or otherwise disseminates or causes to be published or otherwise disseminated the contents of any such article is guilty of an offence and liable on conviction to imprisonment for a term not exceeding 15 years.

-(3) Where in any prosecution under this section it is proved that a person was carrying or had in his possession or under his control a subversive article, he shall be deemed to have known the contents and the nature of the contents of such article:
+(3) Where in any prosecution under this section it is proved that a person was carrying or had in his possession or under his control a subversive article, he is deemed to have known the contents and the nature of the contents of such article: